the-carlisle-group/PracticalAPL/APLSource/DocSource/Chapters/Chapter1.md

 The function `plus` is applied to two arrays (with value 2 and 3), yielding or evaluating to a 3rd array with the value 5.
-The term **array** is general, and arrays that have certain properties may described in more precise terms.
+The term **array** is general, and arrays that have certain properties may be described in more precise terms.
 An array that is a single number like 2, 3 or 5 above, is called a **scalar**.
 A list of numbers is called a **vector**, and the plus function may be applied to them as well: